zetsura/style-issues/README.md

 Fix the issue by removing the empty lines before the closing curly brackets.

-You can go to the AutoCode portal, open the task page, and click on the "Check task" button.
+You can go to the AutoCode portal, open the task page, and initiate the task checking.

 ### Roslyn Analyzers